the-events-calendar/event-tickets/readme.txt

 = [5.1.3] TBD =

-* Tweak - New nav button added on WP Admin bar for direct link to Attendee Report page.
+* Tweak - Introduce a new "Attendees" link to the WP Admin bar which can take you directly to the Attendees Report page.
 [ET-1079]

 = [5.1.2.1] 2021-03-30 =